everis-technology/ifgeekthen.Salesforce/CONTRIBUTING.md

 # Contribution Guidelines

-Thank you for your interest in [Project Name]!
+Thank you for your interest in ifgeekthen.Salesforce!

 This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.

-For details, visit ...

-When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repositories using our CLA.

 This project has adopted the everis Community Code of Conduct.
 For more information see the Code of Conduct FAQ or contact ...@everis.com with any additional questions or comments.

-Contributions come in many forms: submitting issues, writing code, participating in discussions and community calls.
+Contributions come in many forms: submitting issues, writing code and participating in discussions.

-This document provides the guidelines for how to contribute to the [Project Name] project.
+This document provides the guidelines for how to contribute to the ifgeekthen.Salesforce project.

 ## Issues